 Writer’s Block: How To Defeat An Author’s Worst Enemy

-Whether you are a new or seasoned writer, odds are you have come to a point in your writing journey where the magic seems to just run out.
+Whether you are a new or seasoned writer, odds are you have come to a point in your writing journey where the magic seems to just run out and you get writer’s block.

 For example, have you ever faced a creative block that’s preventing you from seeing the development of a story, or even being able to start writing?
 Or did your ideas seem to have disappeared or have any new ones rendered creatively useless?